 We uncovered additional drivers of differences in NH₄⁺ concentration inside and outside kelp forests, namely kelp species and animal biomass.
-We found higher ∆NH₄⁺ (NH₄⁺ inside - NH₄⁺ outside) in bull kelp forests compared to giant kelp forests, which may be due to their different allocations of biomass in the water column and thus different alterations of water flow.
+We found greater ∆NH₄⁺ (NH₄⁺ inside - NH₄⁺ outside) in bull kelp forests compared to giant kelp forests, which may be due to their different allocations of biomass in the water column and thus different alterations of water flow.
 Indeed, Traiger et al., (2022) found the effect of giant kelp forests on water chemistry was smaller than that of bull kelp forests, previously described by Murie and Bourdeau (2020).
-(Ahn et al. 1998; Lees et al. 2024)Somewhat surprisingly, at the no kelp sites, NH₄⁺ was lower in the “inside” samples, which were closer to shore, compared to the “outside” samples, which were taken 5 m farther from shore and often slightly deeper despite our efforts to maintain a consistent sampling depth.
-NH₄⁺ tends to increase with depth (Brzezinksi et al. 2013), which might explain this result.
-As we found the opposite trend at our kelp sites, where the “inside” kelp forest samples had more NH₄⁺ than the possibly deeper “outside” samples, we are confident this result is due to retention of NH₄⁺ by kelp, instead of an artifact of our sampling procedure.
+Species-specific NH₄⁺ uptake rates may also impact NH₄⁺ retention, as giant kelp may have higher NH₄⁺ uptake rates than bull kelp (Ahn et al. 1998; Lees et al. 2024).
+Somewhat surprisingly, NH₄⁺ was lower in the “inside” samples than in the “outside” samples at the no-kelp sites.
+Despite our efforts to maintain a consistent sampling depth, the “inside” samples were taken at slightly shallower depths since they were closer to shore.
+This result is therefore in line with the observation that NH₄⁺ tends to increase with depth (Brzezinksi et al. 2013).
+The fact that we found the opposite trend at our kelp sites increases our confidence that kelp help to retain NH₄⁺ within forests.

 Even though kelp forests attract dense aggregations of fishes and invertebrates, the positive effect of animal biomass on ∆NH₄⁺ was weak and mediated by water flow and kelp biomass.
-Shannon diversity was positively associated with both animal and kelp biomass (Fig. S1.02) but had no effect on ∆NH₄⁺.
+Shannon diversity was positively associated with both animal and kelp biomass (Fig. S2) but had no effect on ∆NH₄⁺.
 The negative interactions between animal biomass and both tide and kelp biomass suggest a potentially saturating relationship among these variables.
 When animal biomass was low, increased kelp biomass or tidal exchange increased ∆NH₄⁺, whereas at high animal biomass, increasing kelp or flow had no effect.
 There may therefore be a threshold for how much animals can saturate and therefore increase ∆NH₄⁺ in kelp forest ecosystems.
 Beyond this point, increased water motion or kelp biomass no longer enhances NH₄⁺ inside kelp forests relative to the forest edge.
+Our RLS surveys captured kelp forest associated communities, but we did not pair RLS surveys inside and outside forests.
+Therefore, we were unable to account for animal biomass outside forests, which might have reduced noise in the model.

 Fine-scale (microhabitat) variation

 At the smallest scale of variability tested, we found evidence of variation in NH₄⁺ only in our cage experiments in the sheltered inlet, which may suggest that water motion mediates variation at this scale as well.
-Under laboratory conditions we confirmed that NH₄⁺ enrichment by animals declines with increasing flow rates (Fig. S1.03).
+Under laboratory conditions we confirmed that NH₄⁺ enrichment by animals declines with increasing flow rates (Fig. S3).
 Alternative or complementary explanations include a taxonomic effect and/or an experimental effect.
-The crabs in the sheltered cages excreted NH₄⁺ at a rate roughly 6x higher than the sea cucumbers caged in the more exposed location.
+The crabs in the sheltered cages excreted NH₄⁺ at a rate roughly 6x greater than the sea cucumbers caged in the more exposed location.
 This difference in NH₄⁺ production could have given us more scope to detect differences among treatments in the protected inlet.
 In addition, the crab cages were constructed with only two mesh windows, in contrast to the fully meshed cages of sea cucumbers, which could have promoted nutrient retention in the former.
 The experimental duration was also shorter for the sea cucumber experiment, but NH₄⁺ concentrations in the crab cages were consistent across the three sampling days (day one, four, and nine) so cumulative enrichment is unlikely.